SNBHASK/Smart-interview-Buddy/README.md

 - You can customize the backend to use different Hugging Face models.
 - This app currently works best online due to API dependency but can be adapted for offline usage with local models.

-Contribution:

-Feel free to fork and contribute!
-Please raise issues or pull requests for improvements.

-License:

-MIT License